qbism/super8/doc/readme_qbismSuper8.txt

 Code credits
 ------------
-originally based on Makaqu 1.3 programmed by Manoel Kasimier ToChriS Quake by Victor Luchitz
+Forked from Makaqu 1.3, programmed by Manoel Kasimier ToChriS Quake by Victor Luchitz
 FlashQuake port by Michael Rennie
 FlashProQuake port by Baker